East London

 Community health care and emergency services related deaths

-Concerns summary There was no system for regular medical monitoring of care home residents, with one not seen by a GP for months.
+Concerns summary (AI summary) There was no system for regular medical monitoring of care home residents, with one not seen by a GP for months.
 Difficulties in arranging assessments for non-attending residents highlighted the need for regular, on-site GP reviews.

 Peter Usher